MauritzLM/product-preview-card/README.md

 ### Useful resources

 - [css tricks flexbox article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - I like to use this article as a guide when I'm using flexbox.
-- [mdn responsive images guide](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) - This guide describes the art direction problem (displaying a different image depending on the screen size) and how to use the picture element to solve it.
+- [mdn responsive images guide](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) - This guide describes the art direction problem (displaying a different image depending on the screen size) and how to use the picture element to resolve it.

 ## Author